dteirney/bluetooth-clear-cache/README.md

-# Clean your Mac OS X Bluetooth Cache
+# Clear your Mac OS X Bluetooth Cache

-The `bluetooth-clean-cache` script can be used to clean the Bluetooth cache on Mac OS X.
+The `bluetooth-clear-cache` script can be used to clear the Bluetooth cache on Mac OS X.

 Based on instructions provided by the team that develop [Knock to Unlock](http://www.knocktounlock.com/).